MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-subscribeactivitycoordinatorpolicy.md

 ## -remarks

->**Note** Do not perform your primary workload in this callback, since it will block delivery of future policy notifications for this subscription.
-This callback should be used to coordinate the starting and stopping of your workload in response to RUN/STOP notifications from the API.
+>**Note** Do not perform your activity in this callback, since it will block delivery of future policy notifications for this subscription.
+This callback should be used to coordinate the starting and stopping of your activity in response to RUN/STOP notifications from the API.

 >**Note** Do not block this callback for extended periods of time, since it will block [UnsubscribeActivityCoordinatorPolicy](nf-activitycoordinator-unsubscribeactivitycoordinatorpolicy.md) and may contribute to thread pool exhaustion.